saumi10/The-Authenticity-Compass-Foursquare-Hackathon/README.md

 └── package.json
 ```

 ## 🔮 Future Improvements

+1. **Community Quests** – Enable users to create and share their own discovery quests.
+2. **Loyalty & Rewards** – Partner with local businesses to offer exclusive discounts and reward programs.
+3. **Multilingual Support** – Expand to multiple languages and adapt to cultural nuances globally.
-- **Interactive Map View**: Display all recommendations and search results on a map
+4. **Interactive Map View** – Display all recommendations and search results on a map.
-- **User Profiles & Saved Places**: Allow users to save their favorite authentic discoveries to a profile
+5. **User Profiles & Saved Places** – Allow users to save and manage their favorite authentic discoveries.
-- **User-Submitted Reviews**: Let users add their own reviews and ratings to contribute to the authenticity score
+6. **User-Submitted Reviews** – Let users contribute reviews and ratings that influence the authenticity score.
-- **Photo Integration**: Fetch and display photos for each place from the Foursquare API
+7. **Photo Integration** – Fetch and display place photos directly from the Foursquare API.
-- **Advanced Filtering**: Add more filters for results, such as price, opening hours, and specific features
+8. **Advanced Filtering** – Add filters like price, opening hours, and amenities for more personalized search results.

 ## 📄 License
 This project is licensed under the MIT License.